Summary: Proud local traditions that have become stables of German cuisine

-The main grape of the region is the typical German Riesling, but the Palatinate is far enough south that a number of other varietals are also grown including Pinot Noir, Chardonnay and also Muscat.
-The Muscat grape is probably the closest thing that the region has to a unique flavor of wine.
-Those from this region have a rich sweetness, and in my opinion are the best that the Palatinate has to offer.
-German Pino Noir wines from this region typically have a deep woody flavor, and indeed often taste only of tree.
-The Riesling wines from the Palatinate are middling in terms of quality, behind the Mosel/Saar varieties but they are far ahead of the Middle-Rhenish types.
+The main grape of the region is the typical German Riesling, but the Palatinate is far enough south that several other varietals are also grown, including Pinot Noir, Chardonnay, and also Muscat.
+The Muscat grape is probably the closest thing the region has to the unique flavor of the wine.
+Those from this region have a rich sweetness and, in my opinion, are the best that the Palatinate offers.
+German Pino Noir wines from this region typically have a deep woody flavor and often taste only of tree.
+The Riesling wines from the Palatinate are middling in terms of quality, behind the Mosel/Saar varieties, but they are far ahead of the Middle-Rhenish types.

 The Complete List

-- Saumagen – This is a cooked sausage quite popular in the Palatinate, and is made with spiced pork and seasonal vegetables.
-The specific recipe will vary quite substantially across the the Palatinate and beyond.
+- Saumagen – This is a cooked sausage quite popular in the Palatinate and is made with spiced pork and seasonal vegetables.
+The specific recipe will vary quite substantially across the Palatinate and beyond.

 - Dampfnudel – A steamed bread often filled with sweets but almost always served with a rich vanilla or fruit sauce.
-Popular in most parts of Germany, the Palatinate takes this dish one step further by serving as a main dish rather than just a desert.
+Popular in most parts of Germany, the Palatinate takes this dish further by serving it as a main dish rather than just a dessert.

-- Pfälzer Leberwurst – For most Germans anywhere in Germany, you can always find Palatine Liver-Sausage in the grocery store.
-It’s basically a paste full of savory umami that you can spread onto toast or on a sandwich.
+- Pfälzer Leberwurst– For most Germans anywhere in Germany, you can always find Palatine Liver-Sausage in the grocery store.
+It’s a paste full of savory umami that you can spread onto toast or a sandwich.
 It’s 100% better than it sounds, but it’s certainly not a typical sausage.

-- Spundekäs – “Meenzer Spundekäs mit Brezelchen” is basically a fancy cream cheese spread from Mainz with some spices thrown in.
-Its not really clear if Mainz is part of the Palatinate, but I think it is, so I will include it in this list.
+- Spundekäs – “Meenzer Spundekäs mit Brezelchen” is a fancy cream cheese spread from Mainz with some spices thrown in.
+It’s not really clear if Mainz is part of the Palatinate, but I think it is, so I will include it in this list.

-- Jambon de Mayence – Mainzer Bacon is a cured meat made famously for 19th century Parisians and was likely not consumed at all in the city of Mainz itself.
+- Jambon de Mayence – Mainzer Bacon is a cured meat made famously for 19th-century Parisians and was likely not consumed at all in the city of Mainz itself.
 After the invention of refrigerated transport after WWI, production ceased entirely.
-A local butcher as resumed production only in the past decade and is quite a unique experience.
+A local butcher has resumed production only in the past decade and is quite a unique experience.

 Learn more about the Palatine Region Here